Preocts/walk-watcher/README.md

   -h, --help     show this help message and exit --loop         Run the watcher in a loop.
 Default: False (block until exit).
   --debug        Enable debug logging.
+  --log-file     Enable logging to a file next to the config file.
   --make-config  Create a default configuration file.
 ```